Basis-Theory/docs/source/includes/_tokens.md

 }
 ```

-Returns the raw data associated with a `token`.
+Returns the raw data associated with a `token`

 ### HTTP Request